aimerykong/Dimensional-Emotion-Analysis-of-Facial-Expression/README.md

 Please download our trained models from [google drive](https://drive.google.com/open?id=1W26vVDWWMgKQGxYx7y0ljng8E-Vb2LPY); replace the empty folder ``models'' with new one which is the whole downloaded directory.

-The dataset in the dimensional emotion space can be downloaded in this [google drive](https://drive.google.com/open?id=1s79cTqa9ftVfynUk0uZdQZUElozsaQ6l)
+The dataset in the dimensional emotion space can be downloaded in this [google drive](https://drive.google.com/open?id=1s79cTqa9ftVfynUk0uZdQZUElozsaQ6l).

+All the results reported in the paper can be found in this [google drive](https://drive.google.com/open?id=1LnkGEQaMYeBIJap_lpRHjgd8VkGNbfr-).